 You will usually need to connect an aerial or cable wire to the set-top box, too.

-Since the TV is sending audio to the sound bar you need to connect the sound bar to an output on your TV.
-Most HDMI ports on TV are inputs, but newer sets have HDMI ARC ports, which is the ideal connection for your sound bar.
+Since the TV is sending audio to the sound bar, you need to connect the sound bar to an output on your TV.

-These handy little streaming devices are simple to connect.
-They all connect via HDMI and you won't need a cable for some of the most popular models, including the Chromecast, Roku and Amazon Fire Stick, since the HDMI connector is built in.
+These handy little streaming devices all connect via HDMI.
+You won't need a cable for some of the most popular models, including the Chromecast, Roku and Amazon Fire Stick, since the HDMI connector is built in.

 Some streamers will also use one of the TV's USB ports for power.